-If you’re heading out to watch the game, why not beeline it to ground zero?
-Located a slap shot’s distance from Boston Garden, The Fours is unabashed in its home team loyalty: framed Boston jerseys, signed balls and old photos of classic games that pretty much wallpaper the place.
-The food is exactly what you want from a diet-free game day: chili, nachos, half-pound burgers and steak tips served with rice pilaf or a baked potato.
-Wine and cocktails do exist, but should you really be drinking anything but Sam Adams on tap?
-If forced to drag along a reluctant newbie, remind him that Sports Illustrated once deemed The Fours the best sports bar in America.
+Located a slap shot’s distance from TD Garden, The Fours is unabashed in its home team loyalty.
+Framed Boston jerseys, signed balls and old photos of classic games pretty much wallpaper the place.
+The food is exactly what you want on a diet-free game day: chili, nachos, half-pound burgers and steak tips.
+When it’s crowded, many patrons stick to simple orders of domestic bottles and drafts.
+If forced to drag along reluctant types, remind them that Sports Illustrated once deemed The Fours the best sports bar in America.

-For an outlet mall in the middle of a forsaken part of Somerville, Assembly Square has proven a surprisingly alluring detour.
-Newest case in point: this spacious sports bar named after one of the city’s most beloved legends.
+Sports fans looking to take a break from Assembly Row’s shops fill this spacious sports bar, named after one of the city’s most beloved legends.
 Dozens of TVs dominate the space, matched by a state-of-the-art sound system that makes it impossible not to follow the game.
-(True agnostics can head outside to the spacious patio overlooking Mystic River.)
-Higher-end dinner options dot the menu, including the New York strip and the lobster roll, while the #25 burger is a study in excess: Vermont cheddar, crispy pork belly, fried egg and hoisin sauce atop a half-pounder.
-Among the near-40 beers on draft are many regional drafts, as well as more than a dozen bottled beers, but the cocktail list is worth a legit gander.
+(During tense moments, take a break outside on the spacious patio overlooking Mystic River.)
+The lengthy menu includes over-the-top options like the #25 burger: Vermont cheddar, crispy pork belly, fried egg and hoisin sauce atop a half-pounder.

 Sometimes you want a bit of cheese with your wine—or beer.
-Game On! is unabashedly unironic, an arcade of a sports bar that brings out the pre- and post-Fenway crowds.
-Pizzas, apps, beers and burgers are what’s for dinner, chased with more beers.
-If you tire of the always-rowdy scene upstairs, Blazing Paddles, a more sanguine Ping-Pong lounge with batting cages and more big screens, awaits you below.
+Game On! is unabashedly unironic, an arcade of a sports bar that’s connected to Fenway Park and popular with pre- and post-game crowds.
+Max and Leo’s artisan thin-crust pizzas, plus a wide assortment of apps, beers and burgers, keep the crowds satiated.
+If you tire of the always-rowdy scene upstairs, head downstairs for ping pong, batting cages, and more big screens.